Dusty Rhodes (outfielder): Late playing career

 Rhodes' 1955 season, though anticlimactic, was his second-best as a major leaguer.
 He again hit over .300 (finishing at .305 in 94 games played).
 But the Giants lagged 181/2 games behind the first-place Dodgers, and Durocher resigned to go into sportscasting.
 Rhodes spent the full seasons of 1956 and 1957 with the Giants, their last two years in New York City, but he hit only .217 and .205 with 12 total home runs.
 The club moved to San Francisco in 1958, but Rhodes spent the year with the Triple-A Phoenix Giants.
 He returned to the MLB Giants in 1959, and appeared in 54 games, all as a pinch hitter; but he collected only nine hits (with no home runs) and batted only .188.
 He then returned to Triple-A for three final pro seasons and retired after the 1962 campaign.

 As a major leaguer, Rhodes played in 576 games, all as a Giant.
 His 296 hits included 44 doubles, 10 triples and 54 homers.
 He batted .253 lifetime.
 The 1954 World Series was his only postseason experience.

 In retirement

 After his baseball career, Rhodes returned to New York City and worked for a friend on a tugboat for 25 years, a job which he said he loved.
 When asked why his career was so short, Rhodes said, "After Durocher left the Giants, baseball wasn't fun anymore."
+In Jim Bouton’s Ball Four, Rhodes is mentioned as being a bus driver at the New York World’s Fair after his baseball career had ended.
+He died of emphysema in Las Vegas Nevada on June 17 2009 at age 82.